nortikin/sverchok/docs/nodes/generators_extended/profile_mk3.rst

 Examples
 --------

 If you have experience with SVG paths most of this will be familiar.
-The biggest difference is that only the LineTo command accepts many points, and we always start the profile with a M <pos>,<pos>.
+The biggest difference is that only the LineTo command accepts many points.
+It is a good idea to always start the profile with a M <pos>,<pos>.

 ::

     M 0,0
     L a,a b,0 c,0 d,d e,-e

-CurveTo and ArcTo only take enough parameters to complete one Curve or Arc, unlike real SVG commands which take a whole sequence of chained CurveTo or ArcTo commands.
-The decision to keep it at one segment type per line is mainly to preserve readability.

-The CurveTo and ArcTo segment types allow you to specify how many vertices are used to generate the segment.
-SVG doesn't let you specify such things, but it makes sense to allow it for the creation of geometry.

 the fun bit about this is that all these variables / components can be dynamic